YanDevDz/ProBar/readme.md

     color : "#2a2a2a", // color of the Progress bar.
-    bgColor : "#efefef", // color background of the Progress bar speed 0.3, // speed of animation. ( unit in secondes ) wrapper : "body" // the wrapper who append ProBar. if class ".class" ,if id "#id" }
+    bgColor : "#efefef", // color background of the Progress bar speed 0.3, // speed of animation. ( unit in secondes ) wrapper : "body", // the wrapper who append ProBar. if class ".class" ,if id "#id" finishAnimation : true || false  // config a finish animation.
+}
 ```